We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 Coffee Facts 8.

-THE WORLD’S FIRST WEBCAM WATCHED A COFFEE POT
+THE WORLD’S FIRST WEBCAME WATCHED A COFFEE POT

 The world’s first webcam watched a coffee pot.

-The pot was later named the Trojan Room because they located it near the Trojan Room in the computer lab.
+The pot was later named the Trojan Room because it was located near the Trojan Room in the computer lab.

-The researchers at Cambridge monitored it while they were in the Trojan Room without leaving their desks.
+The researchers at Cambridge monitored it in the Trojan Room without leaving their desks.

-After the webcam experiment was done, the non-working Krups Pro Aroma coffee pot was put up on eBay and sold for about $5000.
+After the webcam experiment was completed, the non-working Krups Pro Aroma coffee pot was listed on eBay and sold for about $5000.

 Coffee Facts 9.